Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Murdeshwar

-- Highlight: The second tallest Shiva statue in the world measuring 37 metres in height.
+- Highlight: The second tallest Shiva statue in the world measuring 123 ft. in height.

 Kollur Mookambika Temple: Seek blessings and adore the simple architecture of the temple of Goddess Parvati in Kollur

-Mookambika Temple dedicated to Goddess Parvati in Kollur is one of the most visited temples in South India built on the Kodachadri hills of the western ghats.
-The temple offers a simplistic decor and it is believed to be built around 1200 years ago.
-According to the legends, a demon named Kaumasura was first warned in order not to harass the village people but failing to listen, Goddess Parvati killed the demon.
+Mookambika Temple dedicated to Goddess Parvati in Kollur is one of the most visited temples in South India and is built on the Kodachadri hills in the village of Kollur of the Western Ghats.
+The temple offers a simplistic decor and is believed to be built around 1200 years ago.
+The Kollur Mookambika Temple is one of the seven abodes of salvation spread throughout Karnataka, having been established by Parashurama.

 - Place: Kollur

-Shore Temple: Explore the seventh-century marvellous temple by the seaside in Mahabalipuram
+Shore Temple: Explore the seventh-century marvelous temple by the seaside in Mahabalipuram

 - Main Deity: Lord Shiva and Lord Vishnu